alterGNU/Corr_libft_enhanced/README.md

 # Corr_libft_enhanced

-Corrector for the static library **libft.a** where get_next_line(), ft_printf() and other personnal functions has been added.
+Corrector for the static library **libft.a** where `get_next_line()`, `ft_printf()`, and other personal functions have been added.

-This corrector uses and runs [@Tripouille](https://github.com/Tripouille)'s testers for libft, get_next_line and ft_printf functions, covering both mandatory and bonus parts.
+This corrector uses and runs [@Tripouille](https://github.com/Tripouille)'s testers for libft, get_next_line, and ft_printf functions, covering both mandatory and bonus parts.

-I have also written my own tests, grouped under and referred to as my_unitests, which, unlike Tripouille's testers, can test 42's project functions as listed before, but also any personal function added to the libft.a as long as its unitests are added to src/my_unitests/ folder.
-(Any sub-folder works as find cmd is used).
+I have also written my own tests, grouped under and referred to as **my_unitests**, which, unlike Tripouille's testers, can test 42's project functions as listed above, but also any personal function added to libft.a as long as its unit tests are added to the `src/my_unitests/` folder.
+(Any sub-folder works since the `find` command is used).

-## Pre-requise
+## Prerequisites
-- The `find`, `nm`, `cc` and `valgrind` commands are needed.
+- The `find`, `nm`, `clang`, `cc`, `norminette`, and `valgrind` commands are required.
-- The corrector must be cloned :
+- The corrector must be cloned:
     - inside the **path/libft/** folder of the project to be tested.
     - with the git option `--recurse-submodules` since submodules are used.
 - `path/libft/**/libft.a` must be compiled before running `./launch_tests.sh`

 ## Usage